How to improve capacity and efficiency in ATM

 You can read Implementing Air Traffic Flow Management and Collaborative Decision Making here.

-ATFM CANSO CDM Operations
+CANSO CDM ATFM Operations